 Please see the QP Jewellers Money Back Guarantee & Returns Policy for detailed information about returns.

-QP Jewellers has partnered with Comodo to provide the highest available level of website security using the Comodo Extended Validation (EV) SSL certificate.
-This 2048-bit, highest assurance SSL certificate ensures that all your personal and payment details are kept safe at all times.
-QP Jewellers is fully PCI DSS compliant to standards defined by the Payment Card Industry Security Standards Council.
+QP Jewellers has partnered with Sectigo to provide the highest available level of website security.
+The whole site is protected by a Sectigo SSL certificate, which is a 256-bit, high assurance certificate that guarantees all your personal and payment information will remain safe.
+On top of all this we are fully PCI DSS compliant to standards defined by the Payment Card Industry Security Standards Council.

 Occasionally we may decline your card: this can happen for a number of reasons.
 The most common reason is due to the card issuing bank putting a temporary hold on your card for security reasons.
 Banks often do this when their system detects a high priced online transaction on an account that may have only had light use in the recent past.
 If this happens, please call your bank or credit card company to inform them that the purchase is genuine (if they haven't called you first), and try again.
 Your card will not be charged more than once.

-If you have any other error messages or require any assistance during the ordering process, please don't hesitate to give us a call during working hours (GMT) on 0845 643 6191.
+If you have any other error messages or require any assistance during the ordering process, please don't hesitate to give us a call during working hours (UK time) on 0800 488 0888 .

 As jewellery manufacturers for many years, QP Jewellers strives to offer the best prices on the web for high quality diamond and gemstone jewellery.
 We take pride in putting quality first.
 We consistently check and compare to ensure our prices are competitive.
 As QP Jewellers operates solely online, we don't have the overheads associated with running a chain of physical stores.
 Where high street jewellers are increasing their prices to cover such overheads, we don't have to.

-Our store is open 24 hours a day, 7 days a week.
-Our Customer Services team are available from Monday to Friday, between 9am and 5pm (GMT).
-During these times feel free to give us a call or drop us an e-mail with any questions.
+You can place an order on our website 24 hours a day, 7 days a week.
+Our Customer Services team are available from Monday to Friday, 9am and 5pm (UK time).
 You can also use our Live Chat system wherever a speech bubble appears at the bottom-right of the website, and we will assist you immediately.

-Our Customer Services telephone number is 0845 643 6191 (within the UK) - available between Monday and Friday from 9am to 5pm (GMT).
+Our Customer Services telephone number is 0800 488 0888 (within the UK) - available between Monday and Friday from 9am to 5pm (UK time).

-E-mails to our Customer Services team and queries through our contact form are normally responded to within three working hours, between Monday and Friday from 9am to 5pm (GMT).
+E-mails to our Customer Services team and queries through our contact form are normally responded to within one business day, between Monday and Friday from 9am to 5pm (UK time).

-Our Live Chat system will show an "Online" status with a speech bubble in the bottom right corner of your browser window from 9am to 5pm GMT.
+Our Live Chat system will show an "Online" status with a speech bubble in the bottom right corner of your browser window from 9am to 5pm UK time.
 Please drop us a message and one of our representatives will respond immediately.

-Our Customer Services telephone line is available between Monday and Friday from 9am to 5pm (GMT).
-Please feel free to give us a call on (+44) 0845 643 6191.
+Our Customer Services telephone line is available between Monday and Friday from 9am to 5pm (UK time).
+Please feel free to give us a call on 0800 488 0888 .
 If there are no Customer Services representatives available, please leave us a message and we'll get back to you very shortly.

 We want you to be satisfied each time you make a purchase from our site.
-If for whatever reason you are unhappy with all or part of your purchase, we give you seven working days from receipt of the goods (not including weekends or public holidays) to notify us that you will be returning the item(s).
+If for whatever reason you are unhappy with all or part of your purchase, we give you 30 calendar days from receipt of the goods to notify us that you will be returning the item(s).
 You then have a further seven working days to ensure the return is on its way back to us.
 If no prior arrangement is agreed upon by QP Jewellers, goods will be returned to the sender.

 When returning jewellery under our Money Back Guarantee please ensure the item is unused and complete with all tags attached.
 Returned jewellery must be unworn and not modified or altered.
 Removing the attached tag or wearing the jewellery is your acceptance of the jewellery.
 Items that have been engraved, inscribed or otherwise altered cannot be returned under our policy.